born: Long Island, NY - Setauket land

 resides: Arcata, CA - Wiyot land

 Brittany Kleinschnitz is a river.
 Most days she flows as a Naturalist, conservationist, and photographer, at times channeling through writing, dance, tarot, and ritual.
-Brittany is currently attending the Humboldt State University Master’s of Social Work program and will mainly be working with Indigenous and rural communities.
+Brittany is currently attending the Humboldt State University Master’s of Social Work program with a focus on Indigenous and rural communities.
 Previous degrees include a BA from Bennington College in Visual Art and Literature and an AS from Columbia College in Natural Resources.
 Her objective is to find the intersection between healing trauma and healing the Earth mother, hoping to learn how to reestablish a cyclical relationship between Homo sapiens and That Which Moves Them.
-She is deeply interested in therapy, ecopsychology, environmental justice and education, and drawing from Earth-based ancient and contemporary wisdom to move toward a more harmonious, equitable, and cohesive relationship with ourselves and our Universe.
+She is deeply interested in therapy, ecopsychology, spiritual ecology, environmental justice and education, and drawing from Earth-based ancient and contemporary wisdom to move toward a more harmonious, equitable, and cohesive relationship with ourselves and our Universe.